openservicebrokerapi/servicebroker/spec.md

 of a Service Binding.

 Note: Not all services need to be bindable --- some deliver value just from being provisioned.
-Service brokers that offer services that are bindable MUST declare them as such using `bindable: true` in the [Catalog](#catalog-management).
-Service brokers that do not offer any bindable services do not need to implement the endpoint for bind requests.
+Service Brokers that offer services that are bindable MUST declare them as such using `bindable: true` in the [Catalog](#catalog-management).
+Service Brokers that do not offer any bindable services do not need to implement the endpoint for bind requests.

 ### Types of Binding

 #### Credentials

-Credentials are a set of information used by an application or a user to utilize the service instance.
+Credentials are a set of information used by an Application or a user to utilize the Service Instance.
 If the Service Broker supports generation of credentials it MUST return `credentials` in the response for a request to create a Service Binding.
-Credentials SHOULD be unique whenever possible, so access can be revoked for each binding without affecting consumers of other bindings for the service instance.
+Credentials SHOULD be unique whenever possible, so access can be revoked for each binding without affecting consumers of other bindings for the Service Instance.

 #### Log Drain

-There are a class of service offerings that provide aggregation, indexing, and analysis of log data.
+There are a class of Service Offerings that provide aggregation, indexing, and analysis of log data.
 To utilize these services an application that generates logs needs information for the location to which it will stream logs.
 A create binding response from a Service Broker that provides one of these services MUST include a `syslog_drain_url`.
 The platform MUST use the `syslog_drain_url` value when sending logs to the service.

-Service brokers MUST NOT include a `syslog_drain_url` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["syslog_drain"]` property.
+Service Brokers MUST NOT include a `syslog_drain_url` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["syslog_drain"]` property.

 #### Route Services

-There are a class of service offerings that intermediate requests to applications, performing functions such as rate limiting or authorization.
+There are a class of Service Offerings that intermediate requests to applications, performing functions such as rate limiting or authorization.

-If a platform supports route services, it MUST send a routable address, or endpoint, for the application along with the request to create a service binding using `"bind_resource":{"route":"some-address.com"}`.
-A Service Broker MAY support configuration specific to an address using parameters; exposing this feature to users would require a platform to support binding multiple routable addresses to the same service instance.
+If a platform supports route services, it MUST send a routable address, or endpoint, for the application along with the request to create a Service Binding using `"bind_resource":{"route":"some-address.com"}`.
+A Service Broker MAY support configuration specific to an address using parameters; exposing this feature to users would require a platform to support binding multiple routable addresses to the same Service Instance.

 If a service is deployed in a configuration to support this behavior, the Service Broker MUST return a `route_service_url` in the response for a request